-The Company's net sales increased 13.6% during Fiscal 2013 compared to Fiscal 2012.
-The increase reflected (i) the acquisition of the Schuh Group in the second quarter last year, which contributed \$370.5 million in sales during Fiscal 2013 compared to \$212.3 million in sales during Fiscal 2012, (ii) a 9% increase in Journeys Group sales, (iii) an 11% increase in Licensed Brands sales, (iv) a 10% increase in Johnston & Murphy Group sales, and (v) a 4% increase in Lids Sports Group sales.
-Included in Fiscal 2013 was a 53rd week compared to a 52-week year for Fiscal 2012.
-Excluding the 53rd week, sales would have increased 12.1% for Fiscal 2013.
-Gross margin decreased as a percentage of net sales during Fiscal 2013, reflecting gross margin decreases in Lids Sports Group and Johnston & Murphy Group, partially offset by increased gross margin in Journeys Group and Schuh Group.
-Licensed Brands' gross margin was flat.
-Selling and administrative expenses decreased as a percentage of net sales during Fiscal 2013, reflecting expense decreases as a percentage of net sales in Journeys Group, Lids Sports Group and Johnston & Murphy Group, partially offset by increased expenses as a percentage of net sales in Schuh Group and Licensed Brands.
-Earnings from operations in Journeys Group and Johnston & Murphy Group, partially offset by decreased earnings in Schuh Group and Licensed Brands.
-Earnings as a percentage of net sales were flat in Lids Sports Group.
+The Company's net sales increased 0.8% during Fiscal 2014 compared to Fiscal 2013.
+The increase reflected a 4% increase in Lids Sports Group sales, an 11% increase in Johnston & Murphy Group sales and a 1% increase in Licensed Brands sales, offset by a 3% decrease in Journeys Group sales and a 2% decrease in Schuh Group sales.
+Included in Fiscal 2013 was a 53rd week compared to a 52-week year for Fiscal 2014.
+Excluding the 53rd week from Fiscal 2013, sales would have increased 2.2% for Fiscal 2014.
+Gross margin decreased as a percentage of net sales during Fiscal 2014, reflecting gross margin decreases in Schuh Group, Lids Sports Group and Licensed Brands, partially offset by increased gross margin in Journeys Group and Johnston & Murphy Group.
+Selling and administrative expenses increased as a percentage of net sales during Fiscal 2014 in all of the Company's business segments except Licensed Brands.
+Earnings from operations decreased as a percentage of net sales from 6.5% in Fiscal 2013 to 6.2% in Fiscal 2014, reflecting decreased earnings in Journeys Group, Schuh Group and Lids Sports Group, partially offset by improved earnings from operations in Johnston & Murphy Group and Licensed Brands.